Ulbora/go-oauth2-client/README.md

 go-oauth2-client
 ==============

-Go OAuth2 client for access a OAuth2 Server from a golang application
+Mockable Go OAuth2 client for access a OAuth2 Server from a golang application

 # Installation